 - Children enrolled in the Aftercare Program go to the Aftercare Room at 3:00 p.m.
 (CG) or 3:40 p.m.
-(G1-8) and must be picked up from Aftercare by 6:00 p.m. - For safety reasons, please abide by the parking and pick-up arrangements communicated by the Aftercare Teachers.
+(G1-8) and must be picked up from Aftercare by 6:00 p.m. - Pick up will take place at The Garden Gate. - For safety reasons, please abide by the parking and pick-up arrangements communicated by the Aftercare Teachers.